flyingcircusio/fc-nixos/doc/src/upgrade.md

 ### Common breaking changes

 - Deprecated settings `logrotate.paths` and `logrotate.extraConfig` have been
   removed.
-Please convert any uses to `services.logrotate.settings` instead before upgrading.
+Please convert any uses to `services.logrotate.settings` before upgrading.

 (nixos-upgrade-webgateway)=

 ### webgateway

 **Nginx** now uses the *nginx* user to run the main process.

-This may cause problems when certificates are read from arbitrary directories, for example deployments in `/srv/s-user`.
+Before, only worker processes ran as *nginx* and the main process as *root* to allow reading SSL certificates from arbitrary directories, like deployments in `/srv/s-user`, for example.

-Normally, the built-in support for Letsencrypt should be used instead to avoid permission problems and make sure that certificates are rotated automatically.
+Normally, the built-in support for Letsencrypt should be used to avoid permission problems and make sure that certificates are rotated automatically.

-If using external certificates cannot be avoided, make sure that permissions allow read access for the *nginx* user, for example by applying `setfacl -Rm u:nginx:rX` to the certificate directory.
+If using other SSL certificates cannot be avoided, make sure that permissions allow read access for the *nginx* user, for example by applying `setfacl -Rm u:nginx:rX` to the certificate directory.

-It's also possible to keep the old behavior for some time by adding
+It's also possible to keep the old behavior for some time by adding as {ref}`nixos-custom-modules` before the upgrade:

 ```nix
 # /etc/local/nixos/nginx-master-user-root.nix